About the Institute

 A Brief History

-In 2002, family therapist and Fulbright Scholar Mary Olson, Ph.D. began a research initiative on Open Dialogue in the United States with Finnish psychologist and Open Dialogue developer Jaakko Seikkula, Ph.D.
-As interest in this approach continued to grow, Mary and Jaakko founded the Institute for Dialogic Practice – a state-of-the-art training facility that provides training in Dialogic Practice and Open Dialogue.
-Joining the Institute in its first year were Belgian family therapist Peter Rober, Ph.D. and late Markku Sutela, M.A., a senior psychologist at Keropudas Hospital in Tornio, Finland.
+In 2002, family therapist and Fulbright Scholar Mary Olson, Ph.D. began a research program on Open Dialogue in the United States in collaboration with Finnish psychologist and Open Dialogue developer Jaakko Seikkula, Ph.D.
+In 2011, as interest in this approach grew, Mary founded the Institute for Dialogic Practice – a state-of-the-art training facility that provides training in Dialogic Practice and Open Dialogue.
+Joining the Institute in its first year were Jaakko Seikkula, Ph.D, Belgian family therapist Peter Rober, Ph.D. and the late Markku Sutela, M.A., a psychologist at Keropudas Hospital in Tornio, Finland.
 Since that time we have grown, added new faculty and trained hundreds of people in Dialogic Practice in both short introductory intensives and yearlong and multi-year trainings.

 In addition to our training programs, the Institute for Dialogic Practice provides clinical services to individuals, couples, families and groups at our office in New York City.